thevermeer/pg_ts_semantic_headline/README.md

 ### Highlighting Search Results
 To present search results it is ideal to show a part of each document and how it is related to the query.
 Usually, search engines show fragments of the document with marked search terms.
 PostgreSQL provides a function `ts_headline` that implements this functionality, however the built-in `ts_headline` function does not respect the semantics of phrase operators in TSQueries, and it is very computationally expensive.

-In order to correct these two pressing issues, this extension offers two (2) separate approaches to replacing `ts_headline` with `ts_semantic_headline` OR `ts_fast_headline`:
+In order to correct these two pressing issues, this extension offers two (2) separate approaches to replacing `ts_headline` with `TS_SEMANTIC_HEADLINE` OR `ts_fast_headline`:
 ```
-ts_semantic_headline([ config regconfig, ] document text, query tsquery [, options text ]) returns text
+TS_SEMANTIC_HEADLINE([ config regconfig, ] document text, query tsquery [, options text ]) returns text
 ```
 ts_headline accepts a document along with a query, and returns an excerpt from the document in which terms from the query are highlighted.
 Specifically, the function will use the query to select relevant text fragments, and then highlight the phrases that match the subconditions of the query.
-Where `ts_headline` will highlight terms even if those word positions do not match the query's restrictions, `ts_semantic_headline` will highlight the multi-word phrase patterns, in the form that they are matching in search.
+Where `ts_headline` will highlight terms even if those word positions do not match the query's restrictions, `TS_SEMANTIC_HEADLINE` will highlight the multi-word phrase patterns, in the form that they are matching in search.
 The configuration to be used to parse the document can be specified by config; if config is omitted, the default_text_search_config configuration is used.

 The options, as implemented, do not match 1:1 with the same options for `ts_headline`, and the differences should be noted below.
 If an options string is specified it must consist of a comma-separated list of one or more option=value pairs.
 The available options are: